Telephone numbers in Australia: Public safety service (0151)

 Public safety service means a carriage service that is used by a recognised person who operates an emergency call service, as defined in section 19 of the Telecommunications Act 1997, to assist them in the delivery of that service.
-The prefix of the public safety service are 01510 and 01513 with the format of 0151n xxxx, where n can be 0 or 3.
-These numbers are available on 24 March 2025 when the Telecommunications Numbering Plan 2025 replaces the Telecommunications Numbering Plan 2015.
+The prefixes of the public safety service are 01510 and 01513 with the format of 0151n xxxx, where n can be 0 or 3.
+These numbers have been available since 24 March 2025 when the Telecommunications Numbering Plan 2025 replaced the Telecommunications Numbering Plan 2015.

 Internet of things service (09)

-Internet of things services are carriage services that are used for consumer and enterprise connected internet of things devices and applications and requires the use of voice telephony and/or messaging services in addition to data (internet protocol and non-internet protocol services).
+Internet of things services are carriage services that are used for consumer and enterprise connected internet of things devices and applications and require the use of voice telephony and/or messaging services in addition to data (internet protocol and non-internet protocol services).
 The prefix of the internet of things services are 0900, 0910, 0920, 0930 and 0940.
-These numbers are available on 24 March 2025 when the Telecommunications Numbering Plan 2025 replaces the Telecommunications Numbering Plan 2015.
+These numbers have been available since 24 March 2025 when the Telecommunications Numbering Plan 2025 replaced the Telecommunications Numbering Plan 2015.